YuzukiHD/SyterKit/docs/README.md

 ![SyterKit LOGO_Thin](https://github.com/YuzukiHD/SyterKit/assets/12003087/e6135860-1a6a-4cb4-b0f6-71af8eca1509)

 SyterKit is a bare-metal framework designed for Allwinner platform.
 SyterKit utilizes CMake as its build system and supports various applications and peripheral drivers.
-Additionally, SyterKit also has bootloader functionality, which enables it to replace U-Boot for fast booting (standard Linux 6.7 mainline boot time of 1.02s, significantly faster than traditional U-Boot's 3s boot time).
+Additionally, SyterKit also has bootloader functionality.

 # Support list